vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/word-Index.md

 viSefadikfa, 91

-Vi$nu: as image in Saiva temple, 63; as inter locutor in Ajitagama, 61; as KaraneSvara,  55,119,125,129-30; as primary god in  temple Hinduism, 6
+Vi$nu: as image in Śaiva temple, 63; as inter locutor in Ajitagama, 61; as KaraneSvara,  55,119,125,129-30; as primary god in  temple Hinduism, 6

 visualization (bhavana), ix; in ascending  pronunciation, 131; in atmaSuddhi, 53- 54, 58n.l0,107; in imposition of man tras, 47; in invocation, 123-25, 126, 132;  in nirvanadiksa, 96-98; of SadaSiva, 115—  16; in services, 150; in worship of the en tourages, 64, 67-69